greboid/dockerfiles/README.md

 or just die off without warning, too.
 Building everything out from scratch ensures the images are standard, and can follow upstream updates as quickly or slowly as required.

-I'm intending to use these for production services, but won't vouch for their stability or usability for anyone else's purposes.
+I'm using these production services, but won't vouch for their stability or usability for anyone else's purposes.
 Feel free to use them, and report any issues you do find, but at your own risk!

 ## Structure